AlanThisis/cse15l-lab-reports/lab-report-1-week-2.md

     ```
     $java file_name
     ```
+    4) this process takes 3 command line and 3 runs for the terminal.
 * knowing the techniques
     1) we can simply use a single line of command to run a java file on the server. we use the example of the file WhereAmI.java in the following terminal output.
     ```